AndreaAquino/CyberSecurityPortfolio/Incident Analysis Reports/readme.md

 #### Lessons Learned
-- **Third-party risk must be treated as internal risk** — suppliers should meet or exceed your organisation’s security posture.
-- **EDR is only as strong as the people responding to it** — tools without timely human action are ineffective.
+- **Third-party risk must be treated as internal risk** : Third parties are part of every business, even in something as simple as selling burgers.
+You need to make sure your providers meet at least a minimal standard of control: the bread isn’t expired, the meat is safe to eat, and, most importantly, if the third party is the cook, they are trained to deliver a high-standard product.
+Your reputation depends on it.
+The same principle applies in cyber.
+Suppliers providing critical services and managing sensitive data must meet or exceed the organisation’s security posture, and especially when they are part of daily business operations, they must be treated as part of the organisation itself under the same strict and regulated standard
-- **Zero Trust isn’t just a buzzword** — assume breach and verify continuously.
+- **Zero Trust isn’t just a pretty word** — Do not trust, always verify is the phrase, and yes, some times it could be annoyed to validate your identity multiple times but assume breach and verify continuously.
-- **Security culture** is as important as technical controls — policy, awareness, and behaviour form the foundation.
+- **Security culture** : is as important as technical controls,policy, awareness, and behaviour form the foundation, organisations must transmit not just restrict or adopt a fearing approach, people working whitin and around the business must understand how their functions, responsabilities and the secure culture are aligned eachother.

 ---
 ### Case Scenario 2 ... soon